“Social Distancing”: Building a Productive Team Remotely

 Foster Simultaneous Collaboration with Modern Technology Tools

-Simultaneous collaboration brings the right people together at one time to get more work done faster and smarter.
+Simultaneous collaboration brings the right people together at one time to get more remote work from home done faster and smarter.
 For example, videoconferencing, eDiscovery and contract management platforms unify work efforts across locations, departments, internal and external legal teams, and third parties.

 In contrast, during sequential work, we may work on the same project or document, but our activities occur in individual steps, often over time (e.g., You draft a contract.
 You email it to counsel.
 They redline their edits and email it back.
 You respond to their edits.
 Hours or days pass between each step.).
 Sound familiar?